-UK Tax Back Calculator
+Calculate Your Leaving UK Tax Back Easily

 What do I need to use the UK tax back calculator?

-In most cases you need your final P45 or P60 from your last employer in the UK.
-Your final P45 or P60 should show all of your income and tax paid in the tax year you leave.
+Your final P45, final payslip or P60 will normally show all of your income and tax paid in the tax year you leave.

 You can make a claim for the following at the same time as making a leaving the UK tax refund claim: